-Cross Reference: 2240 Class Size

-Nonresident Student Attendance by Out of State Students

-Legal Reference: I.C. §33-512 Governance of Schools

-I.C. §33-1401 Transfer of Pupils - Definitions

-I.C. §33-1402 Enrollment Options

-I.C. §33-1404 Districts to Receive Pupils

-I.C. §33-2001 Education of Exceptional Children - Definitions

-Yes No
+Cross Reference: 2240 3080 Class Size Nonresident Student Attendance by Out of State Students Legal Reference: I.C. §33-512 I.C. §33-1401 I.C. §33-1402 I.C. §33-1404 I.C. §33-2001 Governance of Schools Transfer of Pupils - Definitions Enrollment Options Districts to Receive Pupils Education of Exceptional Children - Definitions

+Policy History: Adopted on:

+Revised on: Reviewed on:

-{{FULL DISTRICT NAME}} OPEN ENROLLMENT APPLICATION
+{{FULL\DISTRICT\NAME}} OPEN ENROLLMENT APPLICATION

 DATE/TIME RECEIVED:

-For School Year 20 20 Grade
+For School Year 20\\\\\- - 20\\\\\ Grade \\\\\\

-Co This application form (approved March 2000) was prepared pursu Code, and may be used by any school district.
-Any other form mu Superintendent of Public Instruction.
+This application form (approved March 2000) was prepared pursuant to Section 33-1402, Idaho Code, and may be used by any school district.
+Any other form must be approved the State Superintendent of Public Instruction.

-mι NOTE: For out-of-district applicants, a copy of the applicant s must be attached to this application.
-The cumulative record may be current school.
+NOTE: For out-of-district applicants, a copy of the applicant student's cumulative record must be attached to this application.
+The cumulative record may be obtained from the student's current school.

-() Out-of-District Application () In-District Transfer Application {{Full_District_Name}}
+( ) Out-of-District Application( ) In-District Transfer Application

+{{Full\District\Name}}

-Na Name of Proposed Receiving School(Some specialized programs are only offered in a limite special education, English Language Learner, etc. Con Services Center at for further information.)
+Name of Proposed Receiving School

+(Some specialized programs are only offered in a limited number of schools, e.g. special education, English Language Learner, etc. Contact {{Full\District\Name}} Services Center at \\\\\\ for further information.)

-1. 1.
-Applicant Student's Name:
+1. Applicant Student's Name: \\\\\

 Date of Birth:

-2. 2.
-School student is presently attending, or would attend if stude nt were in a public school.
+School student is presently attending, or would attend if student were in a public school.
 Name of School:

 Address of School:

 Present Grade Level of Student:

-3. 3.
-Has the student ever been suspended or expelled from school or has the student committed a

-disciplinary violation for which he or she could be suspended or expelled?
+3. Has the student ever been suspended or expelled from school or has the student committed a disciplinary violation for which he or she could be suspended or expelled?